htcondor/htcondor/docs/man-pages/condor_submit.rst

 For lengthy lines within the submit description file, the backslash (\\) is a line continuation character.
-Placing the backslash at the end of a line causes the current line’s command to be continued with the next line of the file.
+Placing the backslash at the end of a line causes the current line's command to be continued with the next line of the file.
 Submit description files may contain comments.
 A comment is any line beginning with a pound character (#).